How Do You Fix Bad Business Policies?

 Some business policies are the result of undesirable consequences or something happens that shouldn’t.
 For example, a door isn’t secure from the outside and someone gets in your building who doesn’t belong.
 Now management creates a policy restricting the door’s use.
 For example, “That door is for exiting the building ONLY in case of emergencies.
 It is NEVER to be used as an entry.”
 Should we be enacting bad business policies or fixing the door?
+How do you fix bad business policies?

-A few — such as high-level, or corporation-wide — business policies are designed to promote desirable consequences for an organization, as well as prevent undesired ones.
+Some — such as high-level, or corporation-wide — business policies are designed to promote desirable consequences for an organization, as well as prevent undesired ones.
 Bad business policies cannot be corrected by procedures, no matter how well the procedures are written.

 The Glass-Steagall Act (aka, the Banking Act of 1933 – USA) was enacted in response to the massive failure of commercial banks in the early thirties.
 Commercial and investment banking, among others, were separated in an attempt to minimize risk.